Evomela® Stability

 Secondary Malignancies:

-- Secondary malignancies such as myeloproliferative syndrome or acute leukemia have been reported in multiple myeloma patients treated with melphalan-containing chemotherapy regimens.
-The potential benefit of EVOMELA therapy must be considered against the possible risk of the induction of a secondary malignancy.
+- Melphalan has been shown to cause chromatid or chromosome damage in humans.
+Secondary malignancies such as myeloproliferative syndrome or acute leukemia have been reported in multiple myeloma patients treated with melphalan-containing chemotherapy regimens.
+The potential benefit of Evomela® therapy must be considered against the possible risk of the induction of a secondary malignancy.

 Embryo-Fetal Toxicity:

-- EVOMELA can cause fetal harm when administered to a pregnant woman.
-Advise pregnant women of the potential risk to fetus.
-Advise females of reproductive potential to use effective contraception during treatment with EVOMELA and for 6 months after the last dose.
-Advise males with female partners of reproductive potential to use effective contraception during treatment with EVOMELA and for 3 months after the last dose.
+- Based on its mechanism of action, Evomela® can cause fetal harm when administered to a pregnant woman.
+Melphalan is genotoxic, targets actively dividing cells, and was embryolethal and teratogenic in rats.
+Advise pregnant women of the potential risk to a fetus.
+Advise females of reproductive potential to use effective contraception during treatment with Evomela® and for 6 months after the last dose.
+Advise males with female partners of reproductive potential to use effective contraception during treatment with Evomela® and for 3 months after the last dose.

 Infertility: